olendorf/library_data_warehouse/desk_tracker/patron_counts/README.md

 The Desk Tracker patron counts are entered by some branch libraries at varying intervals, often hourly but it may vary.

+## Contact and Access

+URL and login instructions provided in the intranet at https://staff.libraries.psu.edu/toolboxes/desk-tracker.
+User must have an account created for them.

+Questions can be directed toward UL-DESKTRACKER@lists.psu.edu

 ## Retrieving Data

 Access to this data is via download of a CSV file usin the following steps.
 There does not appear to be an API.